OmerKhalil06/Markdown-Assessment/README.md

 * A Method that can be used in many classes and object depends on the parameters
   * Different classes (not-inhereited) can have the same named method

+### Inheritence
+* Object or class is based on another object or class
+* Types:
+  1. Single: Subclass inherits from a super/parent class
+  2. Multiple: Subclass inherits features of multiple parent classes
+  3. Multilevel: Subclass inherits from another sub class
+* The child class will not need __init__ if the attrvites are the same
+* Child only reinstates parent methods if they are overrided
+* __looked down upon in programming as if one clas fails they both fail__

+### Iterable Objects
+* Access individual values with a loop (EX.
+Strings and Lists)
+*
 ---
 ## Coding
 ### Creating a class